-Honey has been used for millennia for its sweetness, as traditional medicine for its antibacterial, anti-inflammatory and antioxidant properties, or as energy-providing food.
-Its production from nectar by honey bees is a fascinating process invented by nature: Honey bees collect nectar from millions of blossoms in their lifetimes.
-In their little honey stomachs, larger saccharides and sugar are digested into smaller sugars such as glucose and fructose.
-The nectar is then stored in honeycombs, and the bees constantly fan it with their wings to let water evaporate until the thick, sticky liquid is obtained, that is collected as honey.
-(Pasupuleti et al 2017, Bogdanov et al 2008)
+Honey has been valued for centuries, not only because it is sweet, but also for its antibacterial, anti-inflammatory and antioxidant properties, as well as being a source of energy.
+Honey bees collect nectar from millions of blossoms, breaking down larger saccharides and sugar into smaller sugars such as glucose and fructose.
+The nectar is stored in honeycombs, where bees fan it with their wings to evaporate water resulting in thick, sticky honey.1,2

 - Full carbohydrate energy